-Mr. St. That is more than I can anfwer for; yet what we certainly know of the economy of bees may justify us in believing extraordinary things of the sagacity gacity of animals.
+Mr. St. That is more than I can anfwer for; yet what we certainly know of the economy of bees may justify us in believing extraordinary things of the sagacity of animals.
 The fociety of bees goes further than that of beavers, and in fome respects, beyond most among men themselves.
 They not only inhabit a common dwelling, and perform great works in common, but they lay up a store of provision which is the property of the whole community, and is not used except at certain seasons and under certain regulations.
 A bee-hive is a true image of a commonwealth, where no member acts for himself alone, but for the whole body.

 Fr.
-But there are drones among

-them, who do not work at all.
+But there are drones among them, who do not work at all.

 Mr. St. Yes-and at the approach of winter they are driven out of the hive, and left to perish with cold and hunger.
-But I have not leifure at prefent to tell you more about bees.
-You shall one day see them at work in a glass hive.
-In the mean time, remember one thing, which applies to all the focieties F. 6 cieties of animals; and I wish it did as well to all those of men likewise.
+But I have not leisure at present to tell you more about bees.
+You nall one day see them at work in a glass suppose I munt seem time, remember some time or other, I thought you would like to have me begin them soon, for I have cieties of animals; and I wish it did as well to all those of men likewise.